Nematomorpha: Description and biology

 Nematomorphs possess an external cuticle without cilia.
 Internally, they have only longitudinal muscle and a non-functional gut, with no excretory, respiratory or circulatory systems.
-The nervous system consists of a nerve ring near the anterior end of the animal, and a ventral nerve cord running along the body.
+The nervous system consists of a nerve ring near the anterior end of the animal and a ventral nerve cord running along the body.

 Reproductively, they have two distinct sexes, with the internal fertilization of eggs that are then laid in gelatinous strings.
 Adults have cylindrical gonads, opening into the cloaca.
 The larvae have rings of cuticular hooks and terminal stylets that are believed to be used to enter the hosts.
 Once inside the host, the larvae live inside the haemocoel and absorb nutrients directly through their skin.
 Development into the adult form takes weeks or months, and the larva moults several times as it grows in size.

 The adults are mostly free-living in freshwater or marine environments, and males and females aggregate into tight balls (Gordian knots) during mating.

 In Spinochordodes tellinii and Paragordius tricuspidatus, which have grasshoppers and crickets as their hosts, the infection acts on the infected host's brain.
 This causes the host insect to seek water and drown itself, thus returning the nematomorph to water.
 P. tricuspidatus is also remarkably able to survive the predation of their host, being able to wiggle out of the predator that has eaten the host.
 The nematomorpha parasite affects host Hierodula patellifera's light-interpreting organs so the host is attracted to horizontally polarized light.
 Thus the host goes into water and the parasite's lifecycle completes.
+Many of the genes the parasites use for manipulating their host have been acquired through horizontal gene transfer from the host genome.

-There are a few cases of accidental parasitism in vertebrate hosts, including dogs and humans.
+There are a few cases of accidental parasitism in vertebrate hosts, including dogs, cats, and humans.
 Several cases involving Parachordodes, Paragordius, or Gordius have been recorded in human hosts in Japan and China.

 Community ecology

 Owing to their use of orthopterans as hosts, nematomorphs can be significant factors in shaping community ecology.
-One study conducted in a Japanese riparian ecosystem showed that nematomorphs can cause orthopterans to become 20 times more likely to enter water than non-infected orthopterans; these orthopterans constituted up to 60% of the annual energy intake for the Kirikuchi char.
-Absence of nematomorphs from riparian communities can thus lead to char predating more heavily on other aquatic invertebrates, potentially causing more widespread physiological effects.
+One study conducted in a Japanese riparian ecosystem showed that nematomorphs could cause orthopterans to become 20 times more likely to enter water than uninfected orthopterans; these orthopterans constituted up to 60% of the annual energy intake for the Kirikuchi char.
+The absence of nematomorphs from riparian communities can thus lead to char preying more heavily on other aquatic invertebrates, potentially causing more widespread physiological effects.